Search docs...

 • the contractor’s card is successfully charged, provided that the contractors is paying via credit card.

-If any of the above conditions aren't met, you'll receive an ineligible response similar to the following when making an assignment POST request:
+If, on the other hand, any of the above conditions aren't met, you'll receive an ineligible response similar to the following when making an assignment POST request:

 {